MOSEK/Mosek.go/doc/source/mosek.rst

 ``somename string``
     The name which should be checked.
+``asgn int32``
+    Is non-zero if name somename is assigned to a constraint.
+``index int32``
+     If the name somename is assigned to a constraint, then index is the name of the constraint.

 Checks whether the name ``somename`` has been assigned to any constraint.
 If it has been assigned to constraint, then index of the constraint is reported.